-× QUARTERLY REPORT I N 13 OR 15(D) OF THE SECULARIES OF THE SECULARIE URITIES EXCHANGE ACT OF 1934 31, 2021 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(D) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission File No. 000-21392 n Corporati of Registrant as Specified in - (State or O nd and Wales ther Jurisdiction of on or Organization) Not applicable (I.R.S.
-Employer Identification No.) erson's Quay, Block C, anal Docklands Dublin 2, Ireland ncipal Executive Offices) (Zip Code) Registrant's teleph none number, including area code: +3 53 (0) 1 6699 020 Secu rities registered pursuant to Se ection 12(b) of the Act: Title of each class Trading Symbol Name of each exchange on which registered American Depositary Shares representing the right to receive Amarin Corpor one (1) Ordinary Share of AMRN NASDAQ Stock Market LLC durin r for such shorter period that ection 13 or 15(d) of the Securities Exchange Act o file such reports), and (2) has been subject to such fi Regu ata File required to be submitted pursuant to Rule 4 period that the registrant was required to submit su emer e definitions of "large accele non-accelerated filer, a smaller reporting company smaller reporting company," and "emerging growth Large e accelerated filer $\boxtimes$ Accelerated filer Non- accelerated filer Smaller reporting company Emei ging growth company registrant has elected not to use Section 13(a) of the Exchange the extended transition period for complying with a Act. $\Box$ any new Indic ate by check mark whether th e registrant is a shell compar ny (as defined in Rule 12b-2 of the Act).
-YES $\square$ NO $\boxtimes$ 2021, including 394,574,581 sh and 196,942 Ordinary Shares. ares held as American Depositary Shares (ADSs), e ach
+FORM 10-Q For the qua arterly period ended Septemb OR ☐ TRANSITION REPORT PU tion period fromt RITIES EXCHANGE ACT OF 1934 o Commission File No. 000-21392 2 Δ 1 . in Corporati - (Exact Name e of Registrant as Specified in its Charter) (State or Ot nd and Wales ther Jurisdiction of on or Organization) Not applicable (I.R.S.
+Employer Identification No.) 9 rson's Quay, Block C, anal Docklands Dublin 2, Ireland cipal Executive Offices) (Zip Code) Registrant's telep hone number, including area code: +3 53 (0) 1 6699 020 Securities registered pursuant to Se ction 12(b) of the Act: Title of each Trading Symbol Name of each exchange on which registered American Depositary Shares representing the right to receive o Amarin Corpora ne (1) Ordinary Share of AMRN NASDAQ Stock Market LLC for such shorter period tha ection 13 or 15(d) of the Securities Exchange Act of file such reports), and (2) has been subject to such fil Pata File required to be submitted pursuant to Rule 40 period that the registrant was required to submit suc · definitions of "large accele n non-accelerated filer, a smaller reporting company smaller reporting company," and "emerging growth Large accelerated filer \boxtimes Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, in or revised financial accounting stan the extended transition period for complying with a Act. \Box ıny new Indicate by check mark whether the e registrant is a shell compa ny (as defined in Rule 12b-2 of the Act).
+YES \square NO \boxtimes 395,825,887 common shares were representing one Ordinary Share, 5 shares held as American Depositary Shares (ADSs), , each ,